 - Note the difference in PR interval between the first and last QRS complex of each group.

-- The majority of the rhythm strip shows 2:1 AV conduction, which makes identification of the type of block difficult (i.e. it could represent Mobitz I or Mobitz II).
+- The majority of the rhythm strip shows 2:1 AV conduction, which makes discerning the type of block difficult (i.e. it could represent Mobitz I or Mobitz II)

-- However, there is a single 3:2 Wenckebach cycle visible in the middle of the rhythm strip (QRS complexes 5 + 6).
-If you look hard, you can see a non-conducted P wave deforming the downslope of the T wave in complex 6.
+- However, there is a single 3:2 Mobitz I cycle visible in the middle of the rhythm strip (QRS complexes 5 + 6).
+If you look hard, you can see a non-conducted P wave deforming the downslope of the T wave in complex 6

-AV block may occur in the context of an inferior STEMI due to ischaemia / infarction of the AV node, or due to increased vagal tone (= the Bezold-Jarisch reflex).
+AV block may occur in the context of an inferior STEMI due to ischaemia of the AV node, or due to increased vagal tone (Bezold-Jarisch reflex)

 An Interesting Case of Wenckebach

-Mobitz I in an atrially-paced patient following mitral valve surgery
+Mobitz I in a patient with atrial pacing following mitral valve surgery

 - Small atrial pacing spikes precede the QRS complexes.